About

 News

-I am delighted to announce that two of my papers, Lasso Bandit with Compatibility Condition on Optimal Arm and Minimax Optimal Reinforcement Learning with Quasi-Optimism, have been accepted at ICLR 2025!
+I am delighted to announce that my paper Infrequent Exploration in Linear Bandits have been accepted at NeurIPS 2025!
 Details will be updated soon.

 Experiences

-I am fortunate to work as an undergraduate researcher under the supervision of Professor Min-hwan Oh at Seoul National University.
-So far, I have written three papers: one is soon to be published, and the other two are currently under review for a conference.
+I was fortunate to work as an undergraduate researcher under the supervision of Professor Min-hwan Oh at Seoul National University.

 In addition, I have actively participated in competitive programming.
 I competed in the 47th ICPC World Finals in Luxor, Egypt, in April 2024 and won a Silver Medal (7th place) and was named Asia Pacific Champion, which was an incredibly exciting experience.